ShiceLiu/SATNet/README.md

 # See and Think: Disentangling Semantic Scene Completion

 This repository contains training and testing code for our paper on semantic scene completion, which leverages a disentangled framework to produce more accurate completions.
-More information about the project can be found in [our paper](https://papers.nips.cc/paper/7310-see-and-think-disentangling-semantic-scene-completion.pdf) and the 3-minute video on the [YouTube](https://youtu.be/YXvniY2U5ml).
+More information about the project can be found in [our paper](https://papers.nips.cc/paper/7310-see-and-think-disentangling-semantic-scene-completion.pdf) and the 3-minute [video](https://youtu.be/YXvniY2U5ml).

 ![framework](image/framework.png)